THE VANISHING ELEPHANT

 Audience Size: Medium to Large Venues

-No performance video currently available - but check out this Puppetry development session with Puppet Designer and Maker Helen Foan.
+Check out this Behind-the-Scenes Puppetry development session with Puppet Designer and Maker Helen Foan.

 Science : Animals, Nature, Habitats